davidateeyore/ArduPSU/README.md

 Update 7:
 Have overcome the supply of -10V issue; 2 elcaps and a bridge rectifier and output elcap..must devote more time to this (stop playing with Raspberry Pi PiCO board!)

+Update 8:
+The -10V supply is working properly, 10V zener to regulate the the input to LMV431 1.24 v ref device.
+An LM7805 is on a separate board to provide +5V to the ArduPSU module and the ACS712 current sensor.
+The whole contraption has been shoehorned into its original little case for a couple of weeks of testing; already some nonlinearity of the current sensor has been noticed..